bioinformatics-ca/Metabolomics_2020/mod2_lab.md

 ### General Instructions

 We will be using the [GC-AutoFit website](http://gcms.wishartlab.com/) for analysis of our data.
-The data 2 data files can be found [here](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/data_sets/Example_Jul0914_mzXML.zip) and [here](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/data_sets/Example_Jul1114_mzXML.zip).
+The example data can be found [here](https://drive.google.com/a/bioinformatics.ca/file/d/1ZIPj5jVWYUG-LMB3-19Uy3EI9RLn_IDM/view?usp=sharing).
 Upload the files to GC-AutoFit and run the server.
 Save the results as an Excel file.
 Examine the results by eye to find interesting differences.
 Use HMDB to learn about the interesting metabolites.

 ### GC-AutoFit (Automated GC-MS)